Accelerator-Based Applications Infrastructure

 • Foster international collaboration and researcher training (internships, Master’s/Bachelor’s thesis, doctoral thesis, etc.).

-Our Centers: Two nodes
+Our centers: Two nodes

-National Accelerator Center (CNA) - Seville
+National Accelerator Center (CNA)

-Multidisciplinary infrastructure with six major facilities, with applications in health, environment, heritage, etc.
+Multidisciplinary infrastructure with six major facilities, with applications in health, environment, heritage, etc. which is located in:

 • Pelletron 3 MV Tandem: Materials analysis and modification, HISPANOS neutron source.